 Dragon Dictation: Sometimes it is easier to talk than type.
 You can compose notes, emails, texts, and more.

 There is potentially nothing worse, than when a client calls you for some information, and you have to go through a pile of notes.
-We all start with the best of intentions as add paper file to perhaps one file organizer with dividers.
+We all start with the best of intentions to add the paper file to perhaps one file organizer with dividers.
 Over time, however, those good habits slip.
 So, just like the desktop – get a folder per client.
 Color coding works best here, you can coordinate your files on the desktop to the paper files too.
 Making it an even slicker process.
 If you start finding your first mock-ups or notes from years ago, then get to shredding.
 Keep any old contracts and invoices, because you never know when you’ll need slightly older financial information.
 It is a good idea to store and financial, or sensitive information in a lockable fireproof filing cabinet.

 If you have a desk drawer or two, don’t risk it falling into the ‘mess’ drawer.
 Where you can find anything from odd paperclips to bills put in there to read at a later date.
 Invest in some drawer organizers.
 Keep paper files in your new filing system and important statements out in a mail organizer to remind you to get them paid asap.
 Try to keep notebooks, pens, and other stationery neatly in the draw so that if you are in the middle of a phone call, everything is within reach.
 If you are more on the creative side you might like to check out some Pinterest boards or youtube tutorials to create your own drawer dividers and organization tips.

 The reason people put off admin tasks, is because they let them get much more significant than they need to be.
 By avoiding simple tasks every day, the pile-up and become something that consumes time and energy.

 - Touch base with any employees or freelancers